open/close all folders

 - The Dog Was the Mastermind: Joe is a detective's husband who's Beneath Suspicion due to his marriage, innocuous nature and lack of involvement in the case.
 Joe is basically a background character.

-- Hidden Villain: (S)he stays shrouded in mystery until the last episode.
+- Hidden Villain: (S)he stays shrouded in mystery until the season finale.

 - Implausible Deniability: Pleads "Not guilty" in the trial despite an earlier confession and all the evidence.